luxonis/depthai-hardware/docs/source/pages/guides/getting-started-with-poe.rst

 In case you can ping the device but can't connect to it in any way (search for the device, specifying IP), you should do a factory reset as the device might have been **soft-bricked**.
 This usually happens with older bootloader versions.
-Note that only OAK-D-PoE and OAK-1-PoE have USB-C connector, OAK-D Pro PoE has USB connectivity via M8 connector.
+Note that only OAK-D-PoE and OAK-1-PoE have a USB-C connector, while OAK-D Pro PoE has USB connectivity via M8 connector.

 #.
-Open the enclosure of your OAK POE camera
+Open the enclosure of your OAK PoE camera.
 #.
-Locate the USB-C connector and boot DIP switch
+Locate the USB-C connector and boot DIP switch.
 #.
-Change DIP switch to 0x16 (switches 2,4,5 are up, others are down, as on the image below) for USB communication
+Change DIP switch to 0x16 (switches 2,4,5 are up, others are down, as on the image below) for USB communication.
 #.
-Connect OAK POE camera via USB-C cable to the computer
+Connect OAK PoE camera via USB-C cable to the computer.
 #.
-Run the (first) `Factory Reset script <https://docs.luxonis.com/projects/api/en/latest/tutorials/standalone_mode/#factory-reset>`__
+Run the (first) `Factory Reset script <https://docs.luxonis.com/projects/api/en/latest/tutorials/standalone_mode/#factory-reset>`__.
 #.
-Change DIP switch back to 0x3 (switches 5,6 up, others down) for POE communication
+Change DIP switch back to 0x3 (switches 5,6 up, others down) for PoE communication.
 #.
-Close back the enclosure, make sure the gasket is in the correct place (for waterproofing)
+Close back the enclosure, making sure the gasket is in the correct place (for waterproofing).

 .. image:: https://user-images.githubusercontent.com/18037362/154956812-c3fcc961-af46-4dfd-8080-e15c8c6b43f0.png